OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.6/migrating-data-from-octopus-2.6-to-3.x.md

 When upgrading from Octopus 2.6 to 3.x you can migrate your data.
 There are some points worth noting about the data migration process:

 - The data migration tool has been designed to perform a **one-time** migration from Octopus 2.6 to Octopus 3.x for each backup file
  - Re-running the data migration will overwrite matching data.
-See [Importing](/docs/home/administration/data-migration.md) in the Data Migration page for more details on how data is imported.
+SeeÂ [Importing](/docs/home/administration/data-migration.md) in the Data Migration page for more details on how data is imported.
  - Data is matched on name.
 Names are unique in Octopus.
 This is to allow multiple backups to be run from multiple Octopus Server instances to combine into one 3.x instance
 So you can run multiple backup files into a 3.x instance but if it matches names it will use the currently running backup as the source of truth
 - The built-in Octopus NuGet package repository is not migrated automatically - see [below](/docs/home/administration/upgrading/upgrading-from-octopus-2.6/migrating-data-from-octopus-2.6-to-3.x.md) for more details